senolem/42-projects/webserv/README.md

 </p>

 Accepted methods are GET, HEAD, POST and DELETE.
-Server has been stress tested with siege to support 1000 concurrent connections, with an availability of 99.9%.
+Server has been stress tested with siege to support 1000 concurrent connections, with an availability of 99.9% on an empty page.

 Upload is supported when sending a valid multipart/form-data body.